Inova plans major new hospital, offices at Alexandria’s Landmark Mall site

 The redevelopment anticipates the hospital center would become part of a mixed-use, walkable urban village, with a central plaza and parks.
 A transit hub would include bus rapid transit, the local DASH bus system and Metrobus.
 A new Alexandria Fire and Emergency Medical Services station is also planned.

-The development will be led by real estate investment and development firm Foulger-Pratt, the Howard Hughes Corporation, which owns the most of the mall, and Seritage Growth Properties, which acquired the old Sears building.
+The development will be led by real estate investment and development firm Foulger-Pratt, the Howard Hughes Corp., which owns the most of the mall, and Seritage Growth Properties, which acquired the old Sears building.

 Construction could begin as soon as 2023, with the first buildings ready in 2025, the city and hospital said.

 The existing Inova Alexandria Hospital eventually will be emptied and redeveloped for housing, officials said.
-Inova’s plans for an ambulatory care center at Oakville Triangle across Potomac Yard on the east side of the city will go forward, Jones said.
+Inova’s plans for an ambulatory care center at Oakville Triangle across Potomac Yard on the east side of the city will go forward, Inova president and chief executive J. Stephen Jones said.

 The 52-acre Landmark Mall site has long been a thorn in the side of the city.
 Built in 1965 as an open-air center with three anchor stores, it was intended to draw customers from all over the region, and for a while it did.